olvidalo/efes-ng-prototype/docs/guide/theming.md

 # Stylesheets & Theming

-EFES-NG projects use standard CSS for styling.
+The example projects and the starter template (scaffold) use standard CSS for styling.
 The website template includes a structured CSS setup you can customize.

 ## CSS Structure